Story: National Party

 Championing private enterprise

-During the 1949 election the National Party tapped into public resentment about the level of state control in daily life – controls imposed during the Second World War – and promised to lift such restrictions and champion private enterprise.
+During the 1949 election campaign the National Party tapped into public resentment about the level of state control in daily life – controls imposed during the Second World War – and promised to lift restrictions and champion private enterprise.
 The cover of this National Party booklet, produced before the election, uses the image of an archetypal local grocer to assert that competition generated by private enterprise benefits consumers through lower prices.
-The message struck a chord and National won the election in a landslide.
+The message struck a chord and National won the election comfortably.

 Using this item